 Will I need any immunizations during an immigration physical?

-You do need to be up to date with certain immunizations, which your doctor checks at your immigration physical.
+You need to be updated with certain immunizations, which your doctor checks at your immigration physical.

 If you have any records of current vaccinations, you should bring them with you, or you can undergo blood tests to check for immunization antibodies.
 You need immunization against: